 The effects report provides more information about all the factors.
 In the lower part of the diagram below, you can see the main effects plots for each factor.
 The main effect is the difference between the mean response at each factor setting.
-You can see that only a slight difference occurs between the means of the responses for different amounts of time spent on the shift and almost no difference occurs between the means of the responses for the means of the two settings for amount of patients on the floor.
+You can see that only a slight difference occurs between the means of the responses for different amounts of time spent on the shift and almost no difference occurs between the means of the two settings for amount of patients on the floor.
 The largest difference is seen with regard to the compliance education status.
 The same is true in the top part of the graph, where different factors are graphed together.